iamarjun/HackerNews/README.md

 NewsActivity - main activity of the app.
 NewsWebView - webview activity to open the links of the respective headlines.
 ViewInterface - interface to communicate with the contoller/presenter.
+OnDownloadComplete - callback for when download is completed.
 ```